While coronavirus may have caused the sudden 2020 spike in remote employees, working from home had already grown by roughly 44% between 2015 and 2020.

 The app’s “Command Run” feature is especially handy, allowing users to automate tasks like setting due dates, outlining schedules, and adding team members to cards.

-Though Trello does not have native video conferencing or screensharing tools, it integrates with Google Hangouts and Zoom.
+Though Trello does not have native video conferencing or screen sharing tools, it integrates with Google Hangouts, Zoom, and Zoom alternatives.
 It also integrates with Slack, Yammer, Flock, Glip, Asana, and other communication tools.

 Trello’s free plan includes: